kreetanshu/terraform-aws-ec2/README.md

-# GitHub Project:AWS Infrastructure as code(Iac) automation using Terraform
+# AWS Infrastructure as code(IaC) automation using Terraform

 Terraform project to create resources like EC2 and security groups in AWS